Space is at such a premium in the bathroom that your decor needs to be functional as well as eye-pleasing.

 Give the room a theme you can live with, and let the kids choose the colors.
 Make it fun!
 Here are some bathroom decorating and design ideas your kids will love to get you started.

 Use child-safe decorations to make the bathroom safe for wet little ones.

 Add nonskid rugs, slip-resistant tub decals, and plastic cups for post-brush rinsing.

-With safety secured, move on to the playful decor.
+With safety secured, move on to the playful decor with these design ideas.

 Kids don't want their bathrooms to have a spa look - that island-of-tranquility bit is not their thing.

 This is the place for color and fun, a place where a child can make his or her imprint.